A Practical Guide to PID Controller Implementation: Introduction

 \section{Introduction}

-The future of PID control was correctly predicted in an article 25 years ago \citep{aastrom2001future}: it is still the most prevalent control strategy in real world applications.
+The future of PID control was correctly predicted in an article 25 years ago \citep{astrom+2001}: it is still the most prevalent control strategy in real world applications.
 PID is a superior strategy when assessed in terms of performance, tuning, ease of use and maintenance, resulting in a good solution for many process dynamics.
 Then and now, the PID implementation has been buried in proprietary archives of control technology suppliers.
-From Mathwork’s Matlab implementations to automotive, flight control, process control systems, etc: the PID controller is generally implemented as a black box, and the inside workings are not disclosed to the user.
+From MathWorks' MATLAB implementations to automotive, flight control, process control systems, etc.: the PID controller is generally implemented as a black box, and the inside workings are not disclosed to the user.
 In some instances, the archives are not well maintained and the PID controller is poorly implemented with serious problems.
 The knowledge of how to implement the PID control law correctly is neither communicated nor developed.

 The classical PID control law in the form